 The ability to speak English influences a worker’s ability to succeed.
-It affects the employment status, work status, earnings and the occupations the workers are in.
-It also influences the ability to participate in civic life and interact with government and private sector providers, businesses, schools and emergency personnel.
+It affects the employment status, work status, earnings, and the occupations the workers are in.
+It also influences the ability to participate in civic life and interact with government and private-sector providers, businesses, schools, and emergency personnel.

-For most immigrants in the U.S. and Oregon, English is not the native language.
+For most immigrants in the U.S. and Oregon, English is not their native language.
 Many immigrants speak English when they arrive in the U.S., in particular if they come from countries where English is an official language, such as Canada, the U.K., India, the Philippines, or Kenya.
 Others learn the language through years of study prior to their arrival in the U.S. or while they reside in the U.S.

-Other industries with a high share of workers that speak English less than “very well” are leisure and hospitality (12%, 21,148) and manufacturing (10%, 21,750).
-Government has the lowest share of workers that speak English less than “very well” (2%, 1,665).
-Other industries with a low share are financial activities; information; and education and health services.
+Other industries with a high share of workers that speak English less than “very well” are leisure and hospitality (11%, 20,831 workers) and manufacturing (10%, 21,742).
+Government and the information industry have the lowest shares of workers (2%) that speak English less than “very well”.
+Other industries with a lower share are financial activities and education and health services.
 Just 3 percent of workers in each of these industries speak English less than “very well.”

-- building, grounds cleaning and maintenance occupations (24%, 15,893), which include landscapers, janitors, and maids;
+- building, grounds cleaning and maintenance (24%, 16,131), which includes landscapers, janitors and maids;

-- production occupations (17%, 18,349), which include butchers, bakers, assemblers, and welders among others; and
+- production (16%, 17,975), which includes butchers, bakers, assemblers, and welders among others; and

-- food preparation and serving related occupations (14%, 16,083), such as waitstaff, cooks, bartenders, and dishwashers.
+- food preparation and serving (14%, 15,952), such as waitstaff, cooks, bartenders, and dishwashers.

 In Oregon, workers that speak another language and speak English “very well” are concentrated in occupations that have high and low education requirements.
-Computer and math, and healthcare support occupations each have 13 percent of workers that speak another language and speak English “very well.”
-Computer and math occupations include web developers, computer programmers, and statisticians.
-Healthcare support occupations include nurses’ aides, medical assistants and home health aides among others.
-Other occupational groups containing higher shares of workers that speak another language and speak English “very well” are:
+Occupations in architecture and engineering; computer and math; healthcare support; and life, physical, and social science have high concentrations of workers that speak a foreign language and speak English “very well.”
+Architecture and engineering occupations have 13 percent of workers (5,460) that speak another language and speak English “very well.”
+Computer and math (6,266 workers); healthcare support (5,026); and life, physical, and social science occupations (2,226) have each 12 percent of workers fluent in English and another language.

 English communication skills are critical to a worker’s success.
 For foreign-born workers, the ability to speak English enables occupational mobility and higher earnings.
 Occupations that require a high level of English skills have a small share of workers that speak English less than “very well.”
 Those that speak English less than “very well” have lower earnings than only-English speakers and those that speak a foreign language and speak English “very well.”